 NOTES: Again because of the complexity of New Hampshire DOT’s heavy restrictions please see: New Hampshire Regulations and Instructions for clarification.

 When Pilot Cars/escort Escorts Are Required in New Hampshire

 You will be required to have pilot cars if you are any of the following:

-Length: If over 150′ one rear escort is required.
-For additional see “superloads” section above.
+- Length: If over 150′ one rear escort is required.
+For additional see the “superloads” section above.

-Width: If you are over 12′ wide 1 pilot car/truck escort is required.
-If over 18′ you will require 2 pilot cars/truck escorts and may be required to have a state police escort (on some route 2 of them).
-When requesting state police you must give a minimum of 48 hours advanced notice.
+- Width: If you are over 12′ wide 1 pilot car/truck escort is required.
+If over 18′ you will require 2 pilot cars/truck escorts and may be required to have a state police escort (on some routes 2 of them).
+When requesting state police you must give a minimum of 48 hours of advanced notice.

 What is required to operate in the state of New Hampshire: